infiniteopt/InfiniteExaModels.jl/README.md

 # Interfacing InfiniteOpt and ExaModels
-The conversion API is in `InfiniteExaModels.jl` and the principal method is `exa_model` which creates an `ExaModel` from an `InfiniteModel`.
+This provides an efficient bridge between InfiniteOpt and ExaModels.
+The principal method is `ExaTranscriptionBackend` which creates an `AbstractTransformationBackend` for a `InfiniteModel`.

 ## Dependencies
-The necessary packages are provided in `Project.toml`, but note that the compat is a little loose.
+The necessary packages are provided in `Project.toml`.
 Currently, the `master` branch of InfiniteOpt is required.